Rutgers-ESSP/IPCC-AR6-Sea-Level-Projections/README.md

 ## IPCC AR6 Licensing

-The IPCC AR6 Sea-Level Rise Projections are licensed by the authors under a Creative Commons Attribution 4.0 International License (https://creativecommons.org/licenses/).
+The IPCC AR6 Sea-Level Rise Projections are licensed by the authors under a [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/).
 The data producers and data providers make no warranty, either express or implied, including, but not limited to, warranties of merchantability and fitness for a particular purpose.
 All liabilities arising from the supply of the information (including any liability arising in negligence) are excluded to the fullest extent permitted by law.

 ## Acknowledgements